• Skip to main content

 Step 3: We’re going to put together some compound butter.
 You can do this during the 30 minutes your steak sits out so you don’t lose any time.
 Butter, parsley, garlic, salt and pepper.
 Mash it up and that’s it!

-Transfer mixed compound butter into a ball in plastic wrap, and refrigerate it until solid.
+Transfer mixed compound butter into plastic wrap, form into a log, and refrigerate it until solid.
 This allows you to create perfect slices atop your restaurant quality steak.

 compound butter ingredients in white bowl- butter, garlic, parsley, and salt and pepper